 5. License Plate Game

 We first did this a few years ago when we went on our annual beach vacation.
 At that time, we had a seven hour drive through two states.
 I printed off enough black and white pictures of the United States for everyone and we brought colored pencils along.
 When we spotted a state we colored it in.
 By the end of the week we even had my parents looking for license plates!
 We got really excited when we found Alaska.
 I was actually surprised that we only lacked about ten states by the end of vacation!

 Spot It! on the Road is a fun fast-paced game that encourages quick thinking and requires your child’s focused attention (i.e. it may help keep them quiet!).

 Travel Battleship is a smaller, travel friendly version of the classic game.

 Mad Libs are so much fun!
 Playing this with my 8 year old brings back memories of recess as a child.
 This is a great way to sneak in some “homeschooling” too.
 I’m pretty sure I learned all the basic parts of speech through Mad Libs!

 Would You Rather…? is a fun game of questions.
 Would you rather always lose, or never play?
 Would you rather be the most popular or the smartest person?
 This is a fun way to get your older kids talking to you and some questions may even lead to some conversations about some ethical/moral dilemmas.

 7. Audio books

-Stop by Modern Mrs. Darcy and check out her awesome post, 40 Favorite Audiobooks for Kids.
+Stop by Modern Mrs. Darcy for a very thorough list, 40 Favorite Audiobooks for Kids.